-While the amount of work that goes into setting up a lawn or garden irrigation system may tempt you to simply get it installed and be done with it, you really ought to document the process.
-Even if your system works admirably for years and you never change a thing, you’ll find that knowing exactly where all the conduits and sprinkler control valves are will come in handy later.
+While the amount of work that goes into setting up a lawn or garden irrigation system may tempt you to get it installed and be done with it, you should document the process.
+Even if your system works admirably for years and you never change a thing, knowing exactly where all the conduits and sprinkler control valves are will be helpful later.
 Read on to learn why mapping out your irrigation system with the help of a Houston lawn care specialist is such a good idea.

 1. Ensuring Coverage Efficiency

-Mapping things out before you start ensures that you minimize the amount of water that your system requires to keep your lawn healthy.
-This may not be a big concern normally, but if your area suffers a drought or implements summer water usage restrictions, your irrigation map will help you avoid watering the same place twice so that your plot stays green and pretty while your neighbors’ are fading.
+Mapping things out before you start minimizes the water your system requires to keep your lawn healthy.
+This may not be a big concern, but if your area suffers a drought or implements summer water usage restrictions, your irrigation map will help you avoid watering the same place twice so that your plot stays green and pretty while your neighbors’ are fading.

 2. Getting More for Your Money

-Figuring out where all your trees and garden beds are in relation to your irrigation system makes it easier to create distinct zones for plants that have different watering requirements.
-This will let you know where you need to use large-diameter pipes and wide-radius sprinkler heads.
+Figuring out where all your trees and garden beds are in your irrigation system makes creating distinct zones for plants with different watering requirements easier.
+This will inform you where to use large-diameter pipes and wide-radius sprinkler heads.
 With proper planning, you’ll find it much easier to stay in control of your project’s budget.

 4. Avoiding Other Installations

-Mapping your irrigation system before you start digging is also the best way to avoid unhappy mistakes.
-You don’t want to wake up one day to discover that your sprinklers are spraying brown water all over your gardenias because you accidentally put a hole in your sewer outlet.
-Even worse, you could seriously injure yourself or others by hitting a gas line or underground power cable if you don’t have a map to cross reference with your property plan.
+Mapping your irrigation system before digging is also the best way to avoid unhappy mistakes.
+You don’t want to wake up one day to discover that your sprinklers spray brown water all over your gardenias because you accidentally put a hole in your sewer outlet.
+Even worse, you could seriously injure yourself or others by hitting a gas line or underground power cable if you don’t have a map to cross-reference with your property plan.

 5. Preparing for Future Projects

-Your map will also serve as important documentation later on.
-If you decide to expand your tomato patch with a new drip-irrigation system, it will be helpful to know where the existing valves are so you can just tap off of one.
+Your map will also serve as necessary documentation later on.
+If you decide to expand your tomato patch with a new drip irrigation system, knowing where the existing valves are will be helpful so you can tap off of one.
 Similarly, building pools and other fixtures will be much easier if you don’t have to guess where your irrigation pipes are.
-To learn more about planning your system properly, or let the ABC Lawn Care Specialists help today!
+To learn more about planning your system correctly, let the ABC Lawn Care Specialists help today!